-Minimizing the amount of time and number of processors needed to perform an application reduces the application's fabrication cost and operation costs.
-A directed acyclic graph (dag) model of algorithms is used to define a time-minimal schedule and a processor-time-minimal schedule.
-We present a technique for finding a lower bound on the number of processors needed to achieve a given schedule of an algorithm.
+We consider computations suitable for systolic arrays, often called regular array computations or systems of uniform recurrence relations.
+In such computations, the tasks to be computed are viewed as the nodes of a directed acyclic graph (dag), where the data dependencies are represented as arcs.
+A processor-time-minimal schedule measures the minimum number of processors needed to extract the maximum parallelism from the dag.
+We present a technique for finding a lower bound on the number of processors needed to achieve a given schedule of an algorithm represented as a dag.
 The application of this technique is illustrated with a tensor product computation.
-We then apply the technique to the free schedule of algorithms for matrix product, Gaussian elimination, and transitive closure.
-For each, we provide a time-minimal processor schedule that meets these processor lower bounds, including the one for tensor product.
+We then consider the free schedule of algorithms for matrix product, Gaussian elimination, and transitive closure.
+For each problem, we provide a time-minimal processor schedule that meets the computed processor lower bounds, including the one for tensor product.